Crowe828/crowe828.github.io/README.md

 ## 2023 Portfolio

-# Built using React 18
+# Built using React 18 and TypeScript